Zing Forum

 Reading

-Can AI Be a Doctor?
-A Study on the Empathy, Readability, and Alignment of Clinical LLMs
+Communication Dilemmas of Medical AI: A Study on Empathy, Readability, and Alignment of Clinical Large Language Models

-Can AI Be a Doctor?
-A Study on the Empathy, Readability, and Alignment of Clinical LLMs
+Communication Dilemmas of Medical AI: A Study on Empathy, Readability, and Alignment of Clinical Large Language Models

 1